masini/gwtcon2016/slides/material-design.md

 Here is an example of our layout, done with Material Design in mind.

-You can notice the menu on the right, which can be opened/closed using the burger icon in the top-left corner of the header bar.
+You can notice the menu on the left, which can be opened/closed using the burger icon in the top-left corner of the header bar.

 You can show the current logged user or if you prefer the company logo, there also a information icon that will be discussed later on